lando/lando/docs/services/mariadb.md

 MariaDB
 =======

-[MariaDB](https://mariadb.org/) is a very common database server which is *EXTREMELY* similar to MySQL and has a guarantee of being open source.
+[MariaDB](https://mariadb.org/) is a very common database server which is *EXTREMELY* similar to MySQL but has a guarantee of being open source.
 You can easily add it to your Lando app by adding an entry to the `services` key in your app's `.lando.yml`.

 Supported versions
 ------------------